 A review of fair value hierarchy classifications is conducted on a quarterly basis.
 Changes in our ability to observe valuation inputs may result in a reclassification for certain financial assets or liabilities.
 Reclassifications impacting Level 3 of the fair value hierarchy are reported as transfers in or out of the Level 3 category as of the end of the quarter in which the reclassifications occur.
-Our ability to observe valuation inputs resulted in two reclassifications from Level 2 to 3 and one reclassification from Level 3 to 2 during the year ended September 30, 2014.
+Our ability to observe valuation inputs resulted in one reclassification from Level 2 to 1 and one reclassification from Level 2 during the year ended September 30, 2016.
+During the year ended September 30, 2015, there were two reclassifications from Level 2 to 3 and one reclassification for Level 3 to 2.

 In addition to using the above inputs in cash equivalents, investments and our Credit Facility valuations, we employ the valuation policy approved by our board of directors that is consistent with ASC 820.
 Consistent with our valuation policy, we evaluate the source of inputs, including any markets in which our investments are trading, in determining fair value.
-See Note
+See Note 2 and 2(e).

 As outlined in the table below, some of our Level 3 investments using a market approach valuation technique are valued using the average of the bids from brokers or dealers.
-The bids include a disclaimer, may not have corroborating evidence and may be the result of consensus pricing.
+The bids include a disclaimer, may not have corroborating evidence, may be the result of a disorderly transaction and may be the result of consensus pricing.
 The Investment Adviser assesses the source and reliability of bids from brokers or dealers.
 If the board of directors has a bona fide reason to believe any such market quote does not reflect the fair value of an investment, it may independently value such investments by using the valuation procedure that it uses with respect to assets for which market quotations are not readily available.